pstreule/hassio-addons/ibeacon/README.md

 You can check if your Home Assistant is acting as an iBeacon by using a tool like [BeaconScanner](https://github.com/mlwelles/BeaconScanner).

-*Note*: You need to copy the generated UUID to the configuration and save it, otherwise a new UUID will be generated the next time you start the add-on.
+**Note**: You need to copy the generated UUID to the configuration and save it, otherwise a new UUID will be generated the next time you start the add-on.

 ## Advanced Configuration

-You can change the Presence UUID and other parameters at any time and start the add-on again.
+Note: When you change the Presence UUID or other parameters you need to start the add-on again.

-The presence `uuid`, `major` and `minor` versions allow you to configure the beacon for a specific presence detection scenario (see [Apple's Getting Started Guide](https://developer.apple.com/ibeacon/Getting-Started-with-iBeacon.pdf) for more background).
+The presence `uuid` as well as the `major` and `minor` versions allow you to configure the beacon for specific presence detection scenarios (see [Apple's Getting Started Guide](https://developer.apple.com/ibeacon/Getting-Started-with-iBeacon.pdf) for more background).

 The `advertisementInterval` specifies how often the advertisement is being broadcast.
 By default this is every 100ms as specified by Apple, but you can configure this value anywhere between 20ms and 10s.

 The `measuredPower` attribute specifies the Received Signal Strength Indicator (RSSI).
 Its value determines how accurate distance calculation will be.
 The value depends on the chipset and is set to `-60`, which works for the Raspberry Pi 3's BCM43xx chipset.
-See the *Calibration* section below for more details.
+See the **Calibration** section below for more details.

 Allowed value ranges are: